Why should I join the Customs & International Trade Compliance Forum?

 Customs, Revenue, Licensing and Standards Authorities around the world are moving to electronic entries, centralized processing, security assessments, risk based inspections and combined compliance audits rather than simple goods inspections at ports and airports.
 New business Standards such as Authorised Economic Operator (AEO) take a holistic view of organisations leaving few if any departments untouched by their requirements.

-2016 marks the start of a far more aggressive and targeted government approach to tax avoidance that aims to make anyone in the supply chain liable to conduct due diligence on the tax affairs of their customers and users.
+Recent events have marked the start of a far more aggressive and targeted government approach to tax avoidance that aims to make anyone in the supply chain liable to conduct due diligence on the tax affairs of their customers and users.
 Where avoidance, not just evasion of tax such as VAT or import duty is found those in the supply chain could find themselves liable for the missing tax.

 In addition the new rules seek to ensure that all companies involved in the international movement of goods have informed, knowledgeable and professional employees who are able to demonstrate their knowledge and skills in customs procedures and the impact they have on businesses.
 Companies now need to look at recruitment and staff training to ensure they meet requirements.